 1. Memory activities

-Memory activities can help to improve not only memory, but also reasoning and language skills.
-In fact, memory games have been used in
+Memory activities don’t only improve memory but can also enhance reasoning and language skills.
+In fact, memory games have been used in research studies to explore how memory relates to language and object knowledge or someone’s understanding of a physical object

 Reasoning and language are both used as intelligence measures, meaning that memory activities can continue to develop intelligence.